Greenway - Agatha Christie's Home near Torquay

 In Dead Man's Folly (1956) multiple locations at Greenway are clearly included such as the boat house, the landing stage, greenhouse, tennis courts and the lodge.

-It is easily accessed from any of our Torquay self catering accommodation.
+Greenway is easily accessed from any of our Torquay self catering accommodation.
 Our Muntham Apartments and Town House make a superb luxury base from which to explore Agatha Christie's Torquay.
 Our two bed Sovereign House Apartment is superbly located close to Torquay harbour and town centre.
-Our Hesketh Crescent Apartment is to be found in the Meadfoot area of Torquay close to one of Agatha's favourite beaches.
+Our Tramontane Apartment at Hesketh Crescent is to be found in the Meadfoot area of Torquay close to one of Agatha's favourite beaches.

 The house is now owned by the National Trust and is open to the public throughout most of the year.

-A luxury duplex style apartment just a stone's throw from one of Agatha Christie's favourite beaches.
+A luxury one bedroom apartment with allocated parking just a stone's throw from one of Agatha Christie's favourite beaches.

 A spacious and luxury two bedroom apartment in the Wellswood area of Torquay.